A photo of a multiple home on a corner lot.

 Infill zoning is key to building cities that reduce our emissions.
 (Photo: City of Kelowna)

 In Canadian cities such as Victoria and Vancouver, infill zoning policies are meant to optimize land use by allowing multiple homes on single lots.
-Infill zoning is key to building cities that reduce our emissions.
-However, despite initial enthusiasm, restrictive rules have put a damper on new developments.
-Political pushback and community engagement are needed to overcome the barriers and transform cities throughout the country.

 Infill zoning is a planning policy that allows for new construction within existing urban areas, optimizing land use by filling in vacant or underutilized spaces.
-Cities such as Victoria and Vancouver have considered the concept, which allows multiple homes on single lots.
+Cities such as Victoria and Vancouver have embraced the concept, which allows multiple homes on single lots.
 However, despite its promise, infill zoning is often hampered by restrictive regulations.
-Victoria’s new zoning laws initially allowed up to six homes on a single lot, but rules imposed on building height and parking stalled new developments.
+Victoria’s new zoning laws initially allowed up to six homes on a single lot, but rules imposed on building height and parking initially stalled new developments.

 Cities must be built for the generations to come, not just for those who are here today.